View the Executive Summary for this brief.

 The national debt is the “net accumulation of budget deficits,” or the total amount of money the U.S. government has borrowed.
 This includes public debt, when the public, the Federal Reserve, or foreign governments buy bills, notes, and bonds issued by the Treasury; and intragovernmental debt, which is money borrowed from one arm of the government to another, such as money from trust funds that are used to pay for programs like Social Security and Medicare.

 Discretionary spending is determined through annual appropriation acts authorized by Congress.
 A number of federal programs including defense, education, and transportation programs rely on the annual appropriation acts from the House and Senate Appropriations Committees.
+This money is considered “discretionary” because it is not what must be paid annually, but what Congress chooses to spend money on.

 Mandatory spending does not normally rely on annual appropriation acts and is instead dependent on legislation.
 This means mandatory spending is “essentially on ‘autopilot’ unless policymakers change the laws governing the program.”
 Mandatory spending includes the entitlement programs of Social Security, Medicare, and Medicaid, as well as smaller programs that involve payments to people and businesses (unemployment compensation, student loans, and retirement programs for federal employees and veterans).